-We plan to deliver draft guidance for public review and comment in late spring 2019.
+We plan to deliver draft guidance for public review and comment in late summer 2019.

-- Now through winter 2019 — Project team develops draft written guidance and spatial screening tool
+- Now through spring 2019 — Project team develops draft written guidance

-- Early spring 2019 — Project partners provide comments on an early draft
+- Summer 2019 — Project partners provide comments on an early draft

-- Late spring 2019 — The public provides comments on a revised draft
+- Late summer 2019 — The public provides comments on a revised draft

-- Summer 2019 — State agencies conduct their final review and approval
+- Early fall 2019 — State agencies conduct their final review and approval

-- Fall 2019 — Ecology publishes the written guidance and launches the spatial screening tool
+- Fall 2019 — Ecology publishes the written guidance document

 - November 2019 — State agencies report their findings to the Legislature